rdbch/COVID-19-Forecast/README.md

 5. [Disclaimer](#disclaimer)

 ## Setup
-To run this project you will hace to install the
+To run this project you can install all dependencies by clonning this repo and running conda create requierments.txt.
+Plase note that the development was done using Pytorch with gpu support.
 ## Approach
 ### Country nearest neighbour